VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 height = SendMessage (hwndGrid, GRIDM_GETROWHEIGHT, 0, index);
 ```

 Here, index is the integral index value of the row needed to get, and the
 return value of the `SendMessage` function is the height of the row.
 The
 message will return –1 on error.

-`GRIDM_ADDROW` message is used to add a new row in `GridView`.
+`GRIDM_ADDROW` message is used to add a new row in Gridview.

 ```cpp
 int index;